python-poetry/poetry/docs/repositories.md

 requests.

-The first level cache is a [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header based cache for almost all HTTP requests.
+The first level cache is a [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header-based cache for almost all HTTP requests.

 Further, every HTTP backed package source caches metadata associated with a package once it is fetched or generated.
 Additionally, downloaded files (package distributions) are also cached.